alimfree/learnings/datastructures/ch1-math-review.md

 ## 1.2 Mathematics Review

 There are some important formulas to memorize, or be able to derive and a brief proof methods review.
+Github doesn't show markdown math easily but visual studio code markdown viewer is able to do so.

 ### [Intro to Mathematics Markdown](https://learninglab.gitlabpages.inria.fr/mooc-rr/mooc-rr-ressources/module1/ressources/introduction_to_markdown.html#fractions-binomial-coefficients-square-roots)